bentoml/Yatai/docs/source/upgrade/yatai-image-builder.rst

 .. code-block:: bash

-  NAME                    NAMESPACE               REVISION        UPDATED                                 STATUS          CHART                           APP VERSION yatai-image-builder     yatai-image-builder     1               2022-12-23 09:43:58.003704605 +0000 UTC deployed        yatai-image-builder-1.1.0-d12   1.1.0-d12
+  NAME                    NAMESPACE             REVISION   UPDATED              STATUS     CHART                       APP VERSION yatai-image-builder     yatai-image-builder   1          2022-12-23 09:43:58  deployed   yatai-image-builder-1.1.0   1.1.0

-As you can see, the current version is ``1.1.0-d12``.
+As you can see, the current version is ``1.1.0``.

 4. Upgrade yatai-image-builder to the target version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to upgrade to ``1.1.0-d13``, you can run the following command:
+If you want to upgrade to ``1.1.1``, you can run the following command:

 .. warning::

-  If the minor version of the target version is different from the current version, you need to skip this step and follow the migration guide to complete this upgrade.
+   If the minor version of the target version is different from the current version, you will need to check if there is a corresponding migration document, and if so you will need to skip this step and all the next steps and follow the migration guide to complete this upgrade.

 .. note::